 So, getting down to the numbers, the Classic Percale sheets set (which includes a fitted sheet, a flat sheet and two pillowcases) ranges from about $100 for a twin to $150 for a king, with the queen size sheets, the most popular size for adults, coming in right around $130.

 The Luxe Sateen sheets are a bit more, for a queen size set, you can probably expect to spend around $150, for a king, it’ll be around $170.

 Brooklinen does seem to offer discounts pretty frequently on their sheets, and we always aim to stay up to date on any deals and promotions and might even have some coupon codes available for you right here.

 That really all depends on your budget and what you are ultimately looking for.
 We definitely think that these sheets are a really nice quality and will be a cozy addition to any bed.
 The stylish colors and patterns that they come in are a nice bonus, and the policies that Brooklinen offers really can’t be beat.
 If you aren’t planning on investing in your sheets though, and you really just want something that will be good enough for the time being, Brooklinen’s sheets might be a bit out of your price range.

 How did the Slumber Yard get these sheets?

 |Brooklinen sent us two of their most popular sheets so that we could review them and let you know our thoughts.
 That being said, everything that we say in our reviews is based solely on our own opinions and we do not accept any sort of payment or kickbacks for the things we say about products, whether positive or negative.|

-Can I return my Brooklinen sheets after they have been washed?
+Can I return my Brooklinen sheets?